klin059/course-scheduling-TWschools/README.md

 - Some courses need to happen at the same period so that some students from differet homerooms can attend alternative courses designed for their needs.
 - Some courses need to be taught in consecutive periods.
-- Some courses are restrained to be in certain periods.
+- Some courses are restrained in/from certain periods.
 - Some courses of the same subject needs to be at least two days apart (or one day apart if one of the courses is scheduled in Wednesday).
 - Split-and-merge between two or more homeroom classes: